 Pre-Activity: Students will fill out a Team Dynamics page to review expectations and goals of the challenge.

 What is the Problem?

-- Have the students discuss the basic scientific principles associated with the lab: stability and buoyancy. - Introduce the engineering challenge: - Design and build a cooling system for cargo that needs to be maintained at the following range:
+- Have the students discuss the basic scientific principles associated with the lab: friction, lift and thrust... - Introduce the engineering challenge: